-A student whose enrollment is interrupted for any reason for more than two consecutive eight-week terms, not including summer, is considered to have withdrawn and must be readmitted.
+A student whose enrollment is interrupted for any reason for more than two consecutive semesters, not including summer, is considered to have withdrawn and must be readmitted.
 Candidates for readmission must complete a readmission application through the enrollment specialist of the educational center where the student intends to enroll.